MicrosoftDocs/playfab-docs/playfab-docs/sdks/c-sharp/quickstart.md

 This optional last section describes each part of Program.cs in detail.

 - There are 2 functions in Program.cs
-  - Main, OnLoginComplete
+  - Main and OnLoginComplete
-  - Main kicks off a login, and enters a main-loop
+    - Main kicks off a login, and enters a main-loop.
     - OnLoginComplete is an asynchronous handler, executed once the login call completes (You can also use Lambda functions).

-Inside of Main:
+### Inside of Main

 - `PlayFabSettings.TitleId = "xxxx";`
   - Every PlayFab developer creates a title in Game Manager.
 When you publish your game, you must code that titleId into your game.
 This lets the client know how to access the correct data within PlayFab.
-For most users, just consider it a mandatory step that makes PlayFab work.
+For now, just consider it a mandatory step that makes PlayFab work.

 - `var request = new LoginWithCustomIDRequest { CustomId = "GettingStartedGuide", CreateAccount = true };`
   - Most PlayFab API methods require input parameters, and those input parameters are packed into a request object.
-  - Every API method requires a unique request object, with a mix of optional and mandatory parameters.
+  - Every API method requires a unique request object, with a mix of optional and mandatory parameters
-    - For LoginWithCustomIDRequest, there is a mandatory parameter of CustomId, which uniquely identifies a player and CreateAccount, which allows the creation of a new account with this call.
+    - For `LoginWithCustomIDRequest`, there is a mandatory parameter of CustomId, which uniquely identifies a player and CreateAccount, which allows the creation of a new account with this call.
   - For login, most developers will want to use a more appropriate login method.
     - See the [PlayFab Login documentation](xref:titleid.playfabapi.com.client.authentication) for a list of all login methods, and input parameters.
 Common choices are:
       - [LoginWithAndroidDeviceID](xref:titleid.playfabapi.com.client.authentication.loginwithandroiddeviceid)